The-Social-Network/Social-Media/Documents/Review_by_Users/User_Responses_Average/README.md

-Images Showing the Average of chart Representation of the User Reviews.
+Images Showing the Average or chart Representation of the User Reviews.